Experiences & Amenities

-- The park also has thirty - two cabins/bungalows available for rent.
+- The park also has 32 cabins/bungalows available for rent.

-- Campers can bike, walk or take a tram ride to the beach.
-There is still a Wi-Fi hotspot located outside the park store courtesy of the Friends of Topsail Hill Preserve State Park.
+- Campers can bike, walk, or take a tram ride to the beach.
+There is a Wi-Fi hotspot located outside the park store.

 Visitors can kayak or paddleboard on the Gulf of Mexico.
-Personal watercraft (canoes, kayaks and paddleboards as well as accessories - PFDs, paddles etc) cannot be used in the park because of the possibility of introducing exotic plants into the dune lake.
-Rentals are temporarily unavailable while the park store is closed.
+Personal watercraft (canoes, kayaks and paddleboards as well as accessories - PFDs, paddles. etc.) cannot be used in the park because of the possibility of introducing non-native plants into the dune lake.

-Try your luck on our excellent fishing spots.
-Enjoy fresh water fishing on one of our coastal dune lakes.
+Try your luck at our excellent fishing spots.
+Enjoy freshwater fishing on one of our coastal dune lakes.
 These lakes are full of many types of freshwater fish including bass, pan fish and freshwater catfish.
 The 3.2 mile stretch of secluded beach is excellent for saltwater fishing.
 Catch a pompano, red fish, Spanish or king mackerel.

 - A fishing license may be required for fresh and saltwater fishing.

 Enjoy a picnic at one of our picnic tables scattered throughout the day use area, as well as two small picnic pavilions located at Campbell Lake.
 Picnics at the beach are also an enjoyable way to spend the day.
-To better enjoy the beach picnicking experience, please remember that glass containers, alcohol and pets are not allowed.
+Please remember that glass containers, alcohol and pets are not allowed.

 Swim in the emerald waters of the Gulf of Mexico anywhere along 3.2 miles of quiet, white quartz sand beaches.
 Swim at your own risk as lifeguards are not provided.

 Topsail Hill offers ranger programs weekly for all visitors to enjoy.
-Please see our Ranger Program section here on this website or ask for a program schedule upon entering the park.
-You can also sign up to receive any of the three digital newsletters (programs/events, news and volunteer opportunities) the park sends out via email by signing up here.
+Please see our Ranger Program section on this website or ask for a program schedule upon entering the park.
+You also can sign up to receive any of the three digital newsletters (programs/events, news and volunteer opportunities) the park sends out via email.

 Topsail Hill Preserve State Park has excellent trails, beaches and lakes for viewing wildlife, including birds, reptiles and mammals.
 Topsail Hill Preserve is part of the Great Florida Birding and Wildlife Trail.

-There are 16, “no two are the same,” one bedroom bungalows that accommodate up to four people.
-There is a Queen sized bed in the bedroom for two people as well as a sleeper sofa in the living area for an additional two people.
+There are 16, “no two are the same,” one-bedroom bungalows that accommodate up to four people.
+There is a queen-size bed in the bedroom for two people as well as a sleeper sofa in the living area for an additional two people.
 Each unique bungalow is fully furnished and equipped with all appliances, cable TV and initial set of linens.
-Each bungalow has a carport, full kitchen, bathroom, dining area and living room.
+Each bungalow has a carport, kitchen, bathroom, dining area and living room.

-- There are 16 cabins accommodating up to six people with two bedrooms and two baths, full kitchen and a living/dining area.
-One bedroom has a queen size bed, one bedroom has two (2) twin beds.
-There is a queen size pull out sofa in the living area.
+- There are 16 cabins accommodating up to six people with two bedrooms and two baths, kitchen and a living/dining area.
+One bedroom has a queen-size bed, one bedroom has two twin beds.
+There is a queen-size pull-out sofa in the living area.
 Cabin amenities include a screened porch, picnic table and grill.
 The initial set of linens is provided.

 - Phones are not provided.
-A Wi-Fi hotspot is located around the administration building as a courtesy service provided by the Friends of Topsail Hill Preserve State Park.
+A Wi-Fi hotspot is located around the administration building.

-- There is a minimum two nights stay in cabins on weekends and holidays, either Friday and Saturday night, or Saturday and Sunday nights.
+- There is a minimum two-night stay in cabins on weekends and holidays, either Friday and Saturday night, or Saturday and Sunday nights.